iamjoya/cash_pay/README.md

 ```

 ## Pre-requisite:
-- On the feature > env > config.json add the following parameter with the correct test data value:
+- On the feature > env > config.json add the following parameter with the correct test data value from you xendit dashboard account:
 ```
 {
     "api_key": "",